Cycles

 We like to think the lunar cycle, the seasons, the cycle of the tides, the daylight and the growth of leaves has nothing to do with us.

 We think we can get the best out of ourselves by ignoring our rhythms, overcoming the signals our body is sending us by exerting willpower, conforming our approach to one the same as everyone else's.
+Perhaps we can power through, remaining the same in what we give and produce when things within and around us are ever-changing, ever-cycling.
+But should we?

 The suggestion that we have more respect for the cycles that affect us isn't a suggestion that we stop trying or slack off.
 It's that we capitalise, have compassion, and redirect.
+Trying to power through a sleepier, introspective stage of your day, month, or life doesn't produce better outcomes.
+There's something in that state.
+No state is completely bereft of benefit.

 Our rejection of cycles has its roots in patriarchy, colonialism, and disconnect from the natural world.
 It found its legs in Western separation of humans and the natural world, the false conception that the two are distinct and independent, in rejection of other ways of thinking and living, and in distain for and ignorance of hormonal cycles.